 1. Overly Rehearsed Answers

-While candidates should be prepared for the interview, overly rehearsed answers can be a red flag.
-When candidates give answers that sound scripted or too polished it may mean they are hiding their true self or skills.
-To counter this HR professionals should adjust their interview technique in HRM to ask follow up questions that require critical thinking and spontaneity.
+Although candidates ought to be well-prepared for the interview, excessively prepared responses may raise suspicions.
+It may be a sign that candidates are concealing their genuine selves or skill sets when they respond in a way that sounds forced or overly polished.
+To counter this HR professionals should adjust their interview technique in HRM to ask follow-up questions that require critical thinking and spontaneity.
 This will help uncover the real capabilities and fit of the candidate.

 2. Lack of Cultural Fit